• Mental Health

 The strongest criticism on NFB centers around the idea that some of the studies used to cite its efficacy have been poorly constructed and biased.2,4,5,6

-Final Thoughts On Neurofeedback
+Final Thoughts on Neurofeedback

 There is much that we still don’t fully understand about brain activity, including brainwaves.
 Some research suggests that neurofeedback can help people struggling with issues like ADD, ADHD, PTSD, anxiety, addiction, and neurological/mood disorders, but not enough to claim it’s an evidence-based practice.1,2,3,13 In the coming years, more sound research will likely emerge to help determine how effective this treatment is and who could benefit.